abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Composition of morphisms with many objects](../02_category/composition_associativity.svg)

 This formula (and the diagram) is the definition of a property called $associativity$.
 Being associative is required for functional composition to really be called functional composition (and for a category to really be called category).
-It is also required for our diagrams to work, as diagrams can only represent associative structures (imagine if the diagram above does not commute - it would be super weird).
+It is also required for our diagrams to work, as diagrams can only represent associative structures (imagine if the diagram above does not commute, it would be super weird).

 Associativity is not just about diagrams.
 For example, when we express relations using formulas, associativity just means that brackets don't matter in our formulas (as evidenced by the definition $(h • g) • f = h • (g • f)$).